 A swimming pool can be a great way to cool off on a hot day.
 And a pool in your backyard offers opportunities for entertaining, recreation, and fitness.
-Can they be built in an environmentally friendly way?
+But is a cement basin filled with pool chemicals a sustainable option?
+Can pools be built in an environmentally friendly way?

 Traditional pools have some drawbacks that you might want to avoid.
 They can detract from natural landscaping, and most require a lot of chemicals, which aren’t great for the environment and may even pose health risks.